MengzhiJ/Biodiversity-of-mudflat-intertidal-viromes-along-the-Chinese-coasts/README.md

 Note: vOTUs, mOTUs, vPCs tables and sequences information can be obtained from https://doi.org/10.5281/zenodo.7830681.

-For any other code/analysis inquiries, please open a github issue.
+For any other code/analysis inquiries, please open a github issue or contact me: jimengzhi@mail.sdu.edu.cn.

 If these codes are useful, please cite: Ji et al. Continental-scale biodiversity of mudflat intertidal viromes in China.
 2023.
 (In Press).